saikrishnags05/Data-to-Decisions/Data Exploration/Data_Exploration.md

 p + geom_point(size = 3) +facet_wrap(~ethnic_identity)+
 labs(title = "Scatter plot based on  Age and Program faceted with ethnic identity W.R.T to client involvement") +ylab('Name of the Program ')+xlab('Age')
 ```

 ![Faceted Plot](https://github.com/saikrishnags05/Data-to-Decisions/blob/main/Data%20Exploration/plots/Q3.PNG)

+The above graph explains us about the events that took place in the different places and involment of clients  invloved W.R.T to
+ethnic identity
+* Clients did not involved in gambling event.
+Note:
+There are some ethnic Identity that are missing.
+* some are  not collected and unknown

 **According to ht above 3 plots we came under a consideration that there are few missing values, short formas for the states**